ueberdosis/hocuspocus/docs/src/docPages/guide/framework-integration.md

 import { Server } from '@hocuspocus/server'
 import { IncomingMessage } from 'http'

-// Configure hocuspocus and set external to true const server = Server.configure({
+// Configure hocuspocus
+const server = Server.configure({
-  external: true,
+  // ...
 })

 // Setup your express instance using the express-ws extension